 DUI Vehicle Impoundment Attorney Serving Arizona

-If you are arrested for a DUI in Arizona, and your blood alcohol content is above a 0.15 at the time of the arrest, your vehicle can be impounded for 30 days.
-If your vehicle has been impounded and you have questions about what to expect, or if you have been charged with driving under the influence, contact Weintraub & Weintraub today.
+If you are arrested for a DUI in Arizona, and your blood alcohol content is above a 0.15 at the time of the arrest, your vehicle can be impounded for 20 days.
+If your vehicle has been impounded and you have questions about what to expect, or if you have been charged with driving under the influence, contact our DUI attorneys today.

 Which DUIs require vehicle impoundment?